apache/arrow-site/_posts/2020-04-xx-introducing-arrow-c-data-interface.md

 However, some projects may wish to import and export the Arrow columnar format without taking on a new library dependency, such as the Arrow C++ library.
 We have therefore designed an alternative which exchanges data at the C level, conforming to a simple data definition.
-The C ABI is a platform-wide standard that is unlikely to change (and practically never changes), because it ensures portability of libraries and executable binaries.
+The C data interface carries no dependencies except a shared C ABI between binaries which use it.
+C ABIs are platform-wide standards which are necessarily adhered to by all compilers which generate binaries and are extremely stable, ensuring portability of libraries and executable binaries.
 Two libraries that utilize the C structures defined by the C Data Interface can do zero-copy data transfers at runtime without any build-time or link-time dependency requirements.